Terry Evans Biography

-Evans work is in the Montalto Bohlen Collection of fine wood art, and has been included in major wood art exhibitions at The Detroit Institute of art, University of Michigan Art Museum, Museum of Art and Design, and most recently the Peabody and Essex Museum in Sale,.
-Mass.
-His also has work in the Kamm Teapot Collection.
+Evans work is in the Montalto Bohlen Collection of fine wood art and has been included in major wood art exhibitions at The Detroit Institute of Art, University of Michigan Art Museum, Museum of Art and Design, and most recently the Peabody and Essex Museum in Sale, Mass.
+He also has work in the Kamm Teapot Collection.

 - 2015 Audacious: The Fine Art of Wood from the Montalto Bohlen Collection

 - 2008 American Style Magazine.
 February, Issue #59

 - 2006 The New York Times.
 Friday, June 2.
 Pp B26.
 “Turning the Rhythmic Waves of Cocobolo, Ebony, and Jarrah Burl.”
 Glueck, Grace

 - 2004 Nature Transformed: Wood Art from the Bohlen Collection.
 Ulmer, Sean.
 Hudson Hills Press, Manchester VT.

 - 2004 Turning Points Magazine.
 Volume 16, No. 4.